Detection and characterization of targets in complex media using fingerprint matrices: Abstract

 \section{Abstract}

-\textbf{As wave\corr{s} propagate through a complex medium, \corr{they} undergo multiple scattering events.
-This phenomenon is detrimental to imaging, as it causes a full blurring of the image beyond a transport mean free path. \rev{Here}, we show how to detect, localize, and characterize any scattering target \rev{through the reflection matrix of the complex medium in which this target is embedded and thus hidden from direct view}.
-More precisely, we introduce a fingerprint operator that contains the specific signature of the target with respect to its environment.
-Applied to the recorded reflection matrix, \rev{this operator} provides a likelihood index of the target in any given state, despite the scattering fog induced by the surrounding environment.
-This state can be the target position for localization purpose\corr{s}, its shape for characterization, or any other parameter that influence\corr{s} the target response. \rev{Our} concept is versatile \rev{and broadly applicable} to \corr{different type of waves} for which multi-element technology allows a reflection matrix \rev{to be measured.
-We demonstrate this here explicitly by performing different proof-of-concept experiments with ultrasound on targets buried} inside a strongly scattering granular \rev{\corr{suspension}, on} lesion markers for clinical applications, \rev{and on the architecture of} muscle tissue.}
+\textbf{\short{As waves propagate through a complex medium, they undergo multiple scattering events.
+This phenomenon is detrimental to imaging, as it causes full blurring of the image.
+Here, we report a method to detect, localize and characterize any scattering target embedded in a complex medium.
+We introduce a fingerprint operator that contains the specific signature of the target with respect to its environment.
+When applied to the recorded reflection matrix, it provides a likelihood index of the target state.
+This state can be the target's position for localization purposes, its shape for characterization or any other parameter that influences the target response.
+We demonstrate the versatility of our method by performing proof-of-concept ultrasound experiments on elastic spheres buried inside a strongly scattering granular suspension and on lesion markers, commonly used to monitor breast tumours, embedded in a foam mimicking soft tissue.
+Furthermore, we show how the fingerprint operator can be leveraged for characterizing the complex medium itself by mapping the fiber architecture within muscle tissue.
+Our method is broadly applicable to different types of waves beyond ultrasound for which multi-element technology allows a reflection matrix to be measured.}}

 { \textbf{Introduction}}